-Banks and Associations may also hold additional investments in accordance with mission-related and other investment programs approved by the Farm Credit Administration.
+Banks and Associations may also hold additional investments in accordance with other investment programs approved by the Farm Credit Administration.
 These programs allow Banks and Associations to make investments that further the System's mission to support rural America.
 These investments are not included in the Banks' liquidity calculations and are not covered by the eligible investment limitations specified by the Farm Credit Administration regulations.
-Mission-related and other investments for which the System institution has the intent and ability to hold to maturity are classified as held-to-maturity and carried at cost, adjusted for the amortization of premiums and accretion of discounts.
+Other investments for which the System institution has the intent and ability to hold to maturity are classified as held-to-maturity and carried at cost, adjusted for the amortization of premiums and accretion of discounts.